Bianka Panova

-Bianka Panova (Бианка Панова, born May 27, 1970 in Sofia) is a Bulgarian individual rhythmic gymnast.
-One of the Golden Girls of Bulgaria that dominated rhythmic gymnastics in the 1980s.
-She is the 1987 World All-around champion, 1989 World All-around silver medalist, 1985 World All-around bronze medallist and 1986 European All-around champion.
-She won a total of nine World Championship gold medals.
+Bianka Panova (Бианка Панова, born May 27, 1970, in Sofia) is a Bulgarian individual rhythmic gymnast.
+She is a World and European champion and was one of the Golden Girls of Bulgaria that dominated rhythmic gymnastics in the 1980s.
+She is the 1987 World all-around champion, 1989 World all-around silver medalist, 1985 World all-around bronze medallist and 1986 European all-around champion.
+Panova won a total of nine World Championship gold medals.
+She now works as a rhythmic gymnastics coach.

 Personal life

-Panova was born on May 27, 1970 in Sofia, Bulgaria.
-She lives in Belgium with her husband, physiotherapist and physician, Tchavdar Ninov, and their two sons, Stefan and Richard.
+Panova was born on May 27, 1970, in Sofia, Bulgaria.
+She lived in Belgium with her husband, physiotherapist and physician, Tchavdar Ninov, and their two sons, Stefan and Richard, before moving to Singapore in 2015 to establish a rhythmic gymnastics academy named after her, the Bianka Panova Academy.
+In 2009, Panova was invited to compete in the Bulgarian edition of Dancing With The Stars and won with the highest public vote.

-Career
+In 2013, Panova published an autobiography in which she criticized the treatment of gymnasts during the time period of her training.

+Gymnastics career

-Panova won the Bulgarian national title three times.
+Panova began gymnastics at age 8 and joined the Bulgarian national team when she 14.
+She won the Bulgarian national title three times.

-At the age of 15, Panova won her first gold medal at the 1985 World Championships in ribbon.
+At the age of 15, Panova won her first World gold medal at the 1985 World Championships in ribbon.
 Between 1985 and 1989, she won nine golds, two silvers, and one bronze at the World Championships, including a sweep of all five golds at the 1987 Worlds Championships.

 Panova competed at the 1988 Seoul Olympics as the reigning World champion.
-She made a mistake in the preliminary round, dropping a club.
-She finished in fourth place behind gold medalist Marina Lobatch (USSR), Bulgarian teammate Adriana Dunavska who took the silver medal, and Olexandra Tymoshenko (USSR).
+However, she made a mistake in the preliminary round, dropping a club, and finished in fourth place behind gold medalist Marina Lobatch (USSR), Bulgarian teammate Adriana Dunavska, and Olexandra Tymoshenko (USSR).

+For this mistake, she was removed from the national team, and she began training for the 1989 World Championships on her own, with some help from her future husband.
+She went on to win silver in the all-around and with ball, and gold in the hoop and rope finals, though her results did not resolve the conflict with her coaching team.

+Panova retired from competition in 1989 and became a coach in Italy.
+She tried to make a comeback in 1992 but failed to make the Bulgarian Olympic team.